aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 6. Add new series and categories.
 7. Write the modified presentation to a PPTX file

-This Javascript code shows you how to create an histogram chart:
+This JavaScript code shows you how to create an histogram chart:

 ```javascript
 var pres = new aspose.slides.Presentation();